Planning SharePoint Online business-to-business (B2B) extranet sites

 When a contract with a business partner ends, it is important that you remove any access that the external business partner has to SharePoint Online.
 Here is the checklist of administrative actions you need to take:

-Delete partner user accounts - Delete the partner users from Office 365 provided they no longer need access to any other resources in your organization.
+Delete partner accounts - Delete the partner users from Office 365 provided they no longer need access to any other resources in your organization.
 See Delete a user from your organization.

 Archive - Archive the site that you created for your partner in SharePoint Online.